 The goal of this stage is to convert data types, define how different data fields will be mapped, aggregated, filtered, or joined to make sense out of structured and unstructured data for analysis.
 Add more information such as date/timestamps, geographic locations to the data to enable efficient lookups and form a better hierarchy.

-These transformations activities are performed in a staging area called as Data Staging (typically another storage bucket on the cloud) before the data gets loaded into the target database/data warehouse.
+These transformation activities are performed in a staging area called Data Staging (typically another storage bucket on the cloud) before the data gets loaded into the target database/data warehouse.

 E. Error handling & Retries